Sense: Vestibular system (balance)

 The vestibular sense, or sense of balance (equilibrium), is the sense that contributes to the perception of balance (equilibrium), spatial orientation, direction, or acceleration (equilibrioception).
 Along with audition, the inner ear is responsible for encoding information about equilibrium.
 A similar mechanoreceptor—a hair cell with stereocilia—senses head position, head movement, and whether our bodies are in motion.
 These cells are located within the vestibule of the inner ear.
 Head position is sensed by the utricle and saccule, whereas head movement is sensed by the semicircular canals.
 The neural signals generated in the vestibular ganglion are transmitted through the vestibulocochlear nerve to the brain stem and cerebellum.

 The semicircular canals are three ring-like extensions of the vestibule.
 One is oriented in the horizontal plane, whereas the other two are oriented in the vertical plane.
 The anterior and posterior vertical canals are oriented at approximately 45 degrees relative to the sagittal plane.
 The base of each semicircular canal, where it meets with the vestibule, connects to an enlarged region known as the ampulla.
 The ampulla contains the hair cells that respond to rotational movement, such as turning the head while saying "no".
 The stereocilia of these hair cells extend into the cupula, a membrane that attaches to the top of the ampulla.
 As the head rotates in a plane parallel to the semicircular canal, the fluid lags, deflecting the cupula in the direction opposite to the head movement.
 The semicircular canals contain several ampullae, with some oriented horizontally and others oriented vertically.
 By comparing the relative movements of both the horizontal and vertical ampullae, the vestibular system can detect the direction of most head movements within three-dimensional (3D) space.

-The vestibular nerve conducts information from sensory receptors in three ampulla that sense motion of fluid in three semicircular canals caused by three-dimensional rotation of the head.
+The vestibular nerve conducts information from sensory receptors in three ampullae that sense motion of fluid in three semicircular canals caused by three-dimensional rotation of the head.
 The vestibular nerve also conducts information from the utricle and the saccule, which contain hair-like sensory receptors that bend under the weight of otoliths (which are small crystals of calcium carbonate) that provide the inertia needed to detect head rotation, linear acceleration, and the direction of gravitational force.

-Proprioception

-Proprioception, the kinesthetic sense, provides the parietal cortex of the brain with information on the movement and relative positions of the parts of the body.
-Neurologists test this sense by telling patients to close their eyes and touch their own nose with the tip of a finger.
-Assuming proper proprioceptive function, at no time will the person lose awareness of where the hand actually is, even though it is not being detected by any of the other senses.
-Proprioception and touch are related in subtle ways, and their impairment results in surprising and deep deficits in perception and action.